textak

 These Debates Are Forecast Inputs

-Every controversy on this page feeds into TexTak's forecasting model.
+Every controversy on this page feeds into textak's forecasting model.
 When the copyright lawsuits advance, our “AI training data regulation” forecast moves.
 When a government passes AI legislation, our governance forecasts update.
 Controversy isn't noise — it's signal.

 NEXT GUIDE